RedHatInsights/platform-security-gh-workflow/README.md

 #### Updates
 Similar to the standard GitHub Workflow, we can accommodate feature requests and provide updates on the fly and with full transparency.
-The `security-scan-source-template.sh` script, which sources the main [security-scan.sh](/jenkins/security-scan.sh) script, allow us to support multiple teams without having to open up multiple PRs acroos multiple repos.
+The `security-scan-source-template.sh` script, which sources the main [security-scan.sh](/jenkins/security-scan.sh) script, allows us to support multiple teams without having to open up multiple PRs across multiple repos.